France - Data Protection Overview

 Historical and scientific research purposes

-The Act provides that personal data can be retained beyond the time necessary to fulfil historical, statistical, scientific purposes for which they are processed and that further processing for such purposes shall be considered compatible with the original purposes of data collection (Article 4 of the Act).
-Exemptions from the obligation of the controller to inform data subjects are provided for processing necessary to data retention for historical, statistical or scientific purposes, where data was initially collected for another purpose (Article 79 of the Act).
+The Act provides that personal data can be retained beyond the time necessary to fulfill historical, statistical, scientific purposes for which they are processed and that further processing for such purposes shall be considered compatible with the original purposes of data collection (Article 4 of the Act).
+Exemptions from the obligation of the controller to inform data subjects are provided for processing necessary to data retention for historical, statistical, or scientific purposes, where data was initially collected for another purpose (Article 79 of the Act).

 The right of access provided for in the Act does not apply to personal data retained (Article 49 of the Act):

 - in a form clearly excluding any risk to the privacy of the data subjects concerned;

 - for a period not exceeding time necessary for the sole purpose of establishing statistics or scientific or historical research; and